halfbaked/grails-stylus-resources/README.md

 To add Stylus files to your Grails project:

 * Install the plugin (adding to your BuildConfig is best)
 * Actually add the stylus files to your project.
-I placed mine adjacent to the css folder in styl.
+I placed mine adjacent to the css folder in web-app/styl.
 * Reference your stylus files in your ApplicationResources file (or where ever your defining your resources)

 Example